Viewed with a feminist lens: Women as props in Stanley Kubrick movies

-Did you know it was esteemed director Stanley Kubrick’s birthday yesterday?
-The much celebrated filmmaker (who passed away in 1999) would have turned 90.
-To honor the occasion, the official Twitter page posted a tribute video made up exclusively of white male filmmakers slobbering all over the man’s great genius (and their own).
+Esteemed director Stanley Kubrick (who passed away in 1999) would have turned 92 in 2020.
+To honor the occasion, the Twitter page posted a tribute video made up of white male filmmakers slobbering over the man’s great genius (and their own).

 Martin Scorsese stares straight into the camera as though he’s delivering a cult induction video and suggests Kubrick is something “you live by”.
-Chris Nolan (a director known for “fridging” the female characters in many of his films stated simply that Kubrick’s movies have a “very special place” in his heart – as if we couldn’t already tell.
+Christopher Nolan (a director known for “fridging” the female characters in many of his films) stated that Kubrick’s movies have a “very special place” in his heart – as if we couldn’t already tell.

-Meanwhile, Simon Pegg takes the opportunity to reel off even more white great male directors in his honoring of the late director, stating, “The likes of Steven Spielberg, George Lucas, and Martin Scorsese, and Francis Ford Coppola – those guys are the movie brats that shaped the contemporary movie industry but I think all of those guys would absolutely defer to Kubrick as being a huge influence.”
+Meanwhile, Simon Pegg takes the opportunity to reel off more white great male directors in his honoring of Kubrick, stating, “The likes of Steven Spielberg, George Lucas, and Martin Scorsese, and Francis Ford Coppola – those guys are the movie brats that shaped the contemporary movie industry but I think all of those guys would absolutely defer to Kubrick as being a huge influence.”

 We’re obviously huge fans of the director’s work and there’s no doubt he helped to influence an insurmountable volume of independent and Hollywood movies, but he isn’t beyond reproach.
 Furthermore, tributes like this that only focus on the white male perspective of his oeuvre and influence do little to counter criticisms that Kubrick’s treatment of women during production and as characters in his films was (to put it politely) a little iffy.

-In the behind the scenes documentary of The Shining filmed by Kubrick’s daughter Vivian, we witness the abuses DuVall endured at the hands of the director – all in the name of enhancing Wendy’s insecurities.
-Such intense pressure was heaped onto DuVall that she notoriously suffered hair loss from the stress of it all and was found crying between takes.
+In the documentary of The Shining filmed by Kubrick’s daughter Vivian, we witness the abuses Duvall endured at the hands of the director – all in the name of enhancing Wendy’s insecurities.
+Such intense pressure was heaped onto Duvall that she notoriously suffered hair loss from the stress of it all and was found crying between takes.

 It’s a telling quote and it perfectly summarizes some of the criticisms of Kubrick’s work when viewed through a feminist lens.
 In Lolita, Eyes Wide Shut, and A Clockwork Orange, women tend to take two forms – they’re either young sexual objects or they’re elder shrews.